herlo/ssh-gpg-smartcard-config/README.rst

 ssh-gpg-smartcard-config
 ================================

-Configuring your system use a GPG smart card for SSH authentication:
+To configure your system to use a GPG smart card for SSH authentication:

 - `Linux <Linux.rst>`_
 - `macOS <macOS.rst>`_